internetarchive/dweb-transports/README.md

 ### Release Notes

+* 0.1.54: queue for http; disable fallback from IPFS to http://ipfs.io
 * 0.1.53: Reenable Wolk as fixed
 * 0.1.52: Gun fixes but off by default https://github.com/internetarchive/dweb-archive/issues/106
 * 0.1.51: Temporary fix to GUN failures by adding wait:2000